PURCHASE WHAT YOU'LL LEARN MEET YOUR TRAINING TEAM WHO SHOULD ATTEND CAE CREDITS FREQUENTLY ASKED QUESTIONS

-Purchase the recording for Nonprofit Credentialing: Compliance ABCs for Avoiding Antitrust Pitfalls.
+Register Now for Nonprofit Credentialing: Compliance ABCs for Avoiding Antitrust Pitfalls.
 In just 90-minutes, two attorneys translate their expertise in credentialing and antitrust issues into practical knowledge that you can use immediately to establish and enforce voluntary industry standards, credentials and codes of ethics.

 Boost your in-house expertise on antitrust issues.
 You’ll gain clear insight into how standards and codes can create anti-competitive effects.
 Plus, you’ll learn how to develop and follow the right procedures to protect against potential antitrust liability.

-Purchase now to get the information you need to "FTC-proof" credentialing compliance, including:
+Register Now to get the information you need to "FTC-proof" credentialing compliance, including:

 - Specific procedures nonprofits must follow to establish, maintain and enforce standards and codes of ethics